-Brendan Gallagher, a Biomedical Science teacher at the Carroll County Career and Technology Center, has been selected to participate in the American Battle Monuments Commission’s Understanding Sacrifice program.
+Brendan Gallagher, a Biomedical Sciences teacher at the Carroll County Career and Technology Center, was one of eighteen teachers nationwide selected to participate in the National History Day and American Battle Monuments Commission’s Understanding Sacrifice program.
 Read more.

 Click here to view the video.